 Small changes were made to all the characters, physical and in regards to their backstory, but Mike's changes were significant enough to have left a lot of fans with a sour taste in their mouth.

-Each child has a fear and Beverly's seems to be puberty.
+Each child has a fear and Beverly's is puberty.
 Although the boys also have concerns about growing up and becoming men, Beverly's transition is far more traumatic and confusing; she is a girl after all.
+Not only does she get her period, which is a messy and life-changing experience for any young girl, she is also enduring the physical effects of pubescence which consequently make her appear differently to the outside world.

 This film will make you want to be a kid again, even if it does mean being chased around by a salivating clown.
 Speaking of which, Bill Skarsgard plays a captivating and bizarrely charismatic Pennywise - it was impossible to look away.
 It's quite rare to absorb both terror and comedy in a single dose,...
 Continue Reading →